Kasra1377/yolo-pretrained-model/README.md

 ### 📄Description
 ---
-In this project our purpose is to use the YOLOv3 pre-trained model for detecting pre-specified objects in images/videos.YOLO algorithms are 'single-stage detectors'.As its name suggests, this type of algorithms detect objects without extracting `region proposals` by another model.
-So this algorithms have a high speed in terms of detecting objects and easily used for real-time object detection algorithms.
-Unlike two-stage detector algorithms(like `R-CNNs` , `Fast R-CNNs` and `Faster R-CNNs`, YOLO algorithms are not that accurate.In other words there is a trade-off between `speed` and `accuracy` in object detection algorithms.
+In this project our purpose is to use the YOLOv3 pre-trained model for detecting pre-specified objects in images/videos.YOLO algorithms are `single-stage detectors`.
+As its name suggests, this type of algorithms detect objects without extracting `region proposals` by another model and performing classification task on each and every regions.
+So this algorithms have a high speed in terms of detecting objects and it can be easily used for real-time object detection tasks.
+Unlike two-stage detector algorithms(like `R-CNNs` , `Fast R-CNNs` and `Faster R-CNNs`, YOLO algorithms are not that accurate.
+In other words there is a trade-off between `speed` and `accuracy` in object detection algorithms.

 Unlike most object detection algorithms, YOLO variants do not localize the object(s) in the image/video.
 Instead these algorithms split the input image into `SxS` grid.
-In each grid we have `m` number of bounding boxes and each bounding box returns a class probability and offset values,(offset values are defined for bounding boxes to fit the object more accurately.
-The bounding boxes that have the value that is higher than the threshold values, are kept to locate the object in the image.
+In each grid we have `m` number of bounding boxes and each bounding box returns a class probability and offset values (offset values are defined for bounding boxes to fit the object more accurately).
+The bounding boxes that have the value higher than the threshold value, are kept to locate the object in the image.
 The below image shows the process of YOLO algorithms briefly.

 ![alt text](https://pyimagesearch.com/wp-content/uploads/2018/11/yolo_design.jpg)